 Project Home Page

 There are several elemental factors to consider when thinking of the Quinn surname.
-That is, you descend from Conn.
-No question there less you be the result of a paternal, or maternal event that joins you to our genetic line.
+That is, Quinn descends from Conn.
+For those that bear a different surname and match QUINN's genetically, we know that this is the result of either a paternal, or maternal event that is not well documented.

-Most families in Ireland claim to be descended from the Uí Néill through Ulster, which is to say they are descended from either Niall of the Nine Hostages, or Niall Glúndub mac Áedo, aka Cenél nEógain.
-Ultimately however, Niall was the son of Eochaid Mugmedon making Conn Niall's 4th Great Grandfather.
+Most families in Ireland claim to be descended from the Uí Néill via Ulster, which is to say they are descended from either Niall of the Nine Hostages, or Niall Glúndub mac Áedo, aka Cenél nEógain.
+Ultimately however, Niall was the son of Eochaid Mugmedon making Conn; Niall's 4th Great Grandfather.
 His son Art his 3rd Great Grandfather, Cormac mac Airt his 2nd and so on.

-At the time of Conn the island of Hibernia was divided equally among Conn and Mugh Nuadat.
-Leath Cuinn (Conn's Half) and Leath Moga (Mugh's half) refers to a legendary ancient division from the island north of the Esker Riada of Ireland, known now as the east-west drumlin belt from Dublin to Galway Bay.
+At the time of Conn, Ireland was divided equally among Conn and Mugh Nuadat.
+Leath Cuinn (Conn's Half) and Leath Moga (Mugh's half) refers to a legendary division of the island.
+This division stretched north of the Esker Riada of Ireland, known now as the east-west drumlin belt from Dublin to Galway Bay.

-1000 years into the influence and reign of the Conn's descendant families saw the death of Niall at Clontarf in 1014 many family divisions occured.
-To add fuel to the fire by 1348 the "Black Death" plagues would last until 1350 estimating to have killed between 75,000,000 and 200,00,000 million people worldwide.
+1000 years into the influence and reign of Conn's descendant families saw the death of Niall at Clontarf in 1014 with many family divisions and squabbles over land and title being the foundry to conflicts within our family.

-Unrest due to the Great Schism of Western Christianity (1378–1416) excited wars between kingdoms and princes with peasant uprisings and a widespread concern over corruption of the church and its sovereinty.
-By his thesis of 1517 by Martin Luther the Protestant Reformation had all but begun.
+Unrest due to the Great Schism of Western Christianity (1378–1416) is wholly responsible for the wars between kingdoms and princes with peasant uprisings initiated over corruption of the church and how monarch's perceived themselves and their sovereinty.

-This not to be confused with the term "Wild Geese" which refers generally to Irish soldiers who left to serve as mercenaries in continental European armies in the 16th, 17th and 18th centuries.
-The Flight of the Wild Geese refers to the departure of an Irish Jacobite army under the command of Patrick Sarsfield from Ireland to France, as agreed in the Treaty of Limerick on October 3, 1691, following the end of the Williamite War in Ireland.
-Many Quinn's are listed amoung his army of loyal soldiers.
+This event is not to be confused with the term "Wild Geese" which refers generally to Irish soldiers who left to serve as mercenaries in continental European armies in the 16th, 17th and 18th centuries to fight the English monarchs.
+The Flight of the Wild Geese refers to the departure of an Irish Jacobite army under the command of Patrick Sarsfield from Ireland to France, as agreed to by the Treaty of Limerick on October 3, 1691 at the end of the Williamite War in Ireland.
+Many Quinn's are listed amoung Patrick Sarsfield's army of loyal supporters.

-The English Civil War that lasted officially from 1642 to 1651 culminating with the Roundheads deporting tens of thousands of Irish Catholics to the plantations of Barbados and the West Indies as white slaves.
+The English Civil War lasted officially from 1642 to 1651 culminating with the Roundheads deporting tens of thousands of Irish Catholics to the plantations of Barbados and the West Indies as white slaves for the production of sugar cane.
 Headed in large part to become the property of the great and mighty sugar barons still loyal to the crown and her enterprise.

 The Irish Famine of 1740-1741 further pressed the Irish population to seek relief from direct and daily control to the expansion of the realm in North America.

-Then again, within the 300 year Little Ice Age in 1845, massive European and Irish potato crops are wipped away in less than 1 growing season and would not return until 1852, but more robust in 1853.
+By 1845, massive European and Irish potato crops are literally destroyed in less than 1 growing season and would not become viable again until 1852 with a more robust crop in 1853.

-Quinn, thus in Gaelic Irish tradition literally means “five ways” and becomes embedded in this tradition through Conn Cétchathach the first principal King of the Connacht and a High King of Ireland.
+Quinn, thus in Gaelic Irish tradition literally means “five ways” and becomes embedded in this tradition through Conn Cétchathach the first principal King of the Connacht as High King of Ireland.

 Siol Cuinn is listed in the book descent of the Highland Clans as the founder of Clan Rory, Clan Donald and Dugal and which is attributed to maormors of The GallGael, or Norse Gaels.
 The title of maormor was peculiar to the Scottish Gael, and was altogether unknown among the Irish-Celts.
 It was exclusively confined to the north of Scotland, and was never held by any Saxon or Norman baron.